Visiting the former capital of Malta

 Dating back to the 17th century, this church is dedicated to St. Paul, believed to have been shipwrecked on the island in 60AD and laid the foundations for Christianity here.
-It was built on the remains of a Norman cathedral dates back to the medieval time that was destroyed by an earthquake in 1693.
-The Maltese architect Lorenzo Gafà was entrusted with the plan to rebuild the church that was completed and consecrated in 1703.
+It was built on the remains of a Norman cathedral dating back to medieval time, destroyed by an earthquake in 1693.
+The Maltese architect Lorenzo Gafà was entrusted with the plan to rebuild the completed church that was consecrated in 1703.

 - Opening hours: Monday to Saturday 9.30-17; Sunday 15-17

 - Entrance fee: 10 euro (including the interesting cathedral’s Museum located in front of the church)

 - Mass time: 9.00, 11.00 (only on Sunday), 18.00.

 3. Palazzo Vilhena and the National Museum of Natural History

 The Magisterial Palace at Mdina, more commonly known as Palazzo Vilhena because was commissioned by Grand Master Antonio Manoel de Vilhena (1722-1736), served as the seat of the local Government, the Mdina law court and subsequently was turned into a temporary hospital during the cholera outbreak in 1837.
 Nowadays, the palace houses the National Museum of Natural History that boats several important collections related to the country’s fauna, flora, and minerals (the fossil collection is impressive).